National Institute of Mass Communication and Journalism: Award

-NIMCJ offers professional course like Post Graduate Diploma in Mass Communication and Journalism, a two-year full-time course in media fields i.e. Print Journalism, electronic media, Radio, Advertising, Digital Media, Public Relations, Corporate Communication.

-NIMCJ successfully completed 11th year and entered in 12th year of its commencement.
-From this year 2019, started offering three years of Bachelor of Journalism and Mass Communication (BJMC) course affiliated to Gujarat University.

 NIMCaR

 The RSS-promoted trust, VSEF - Vishwa Samvad Education Foundation, already runs a media institute in Ahmedabad since 2007 via National Institute of Mass Communication and Journalism (NIMCJ).
 It will be amalgamated into National Institute of Mass Communication and Research (NIMCaR) that will come up in Hajipur village, about 32 km from Ahmedabad.

 VSEF will spend Rs 100 crore to set up a National Media Institute in Gujarat across a 10-acre campus equipped with the technologically advanced studio, Media Research Centre, Media Museum and other facilities with the aim to transform media and communication education in India.